-- By Times Over Current Frame
+- By Times over Current Frame

-- Mirror horizontally over the Time Cursor.
+Mirror horizontally over the current frame.

 - By Values over Cursor Value

-- Mirror vertically over the Cursor.
+Mirror vertically over the 2D cursor.

 - By Times over Time 0

-- Mirror horizontally over frame 0.
+Mirror horizontally over frame 0.

 - By Values over Value 0

-- Mirror vertically over value 0.
+Mirror vertically over value 0.

 - By Times over First Selected Marker